VDA5050/VDA5050/VDA5050_EN.md

 eStop | | string | Enum {'AUTOACK', 'MANUAL', 'REMOTE', 'NONE'}<br><br>Acknowledge-Type of eStop:<br>'AUTOACK': auto-acknowledgeable e-stop is activated, e.g., by bumper or protective field.<br>'MANUAL': e-stop shall be acknowledged manually at the vehicle.<br>'REMOTE': facility e-stop shall be acknowledged remotely.<br>'NONE': no e-stop activated. fieldViolation<br>} | | boolean | Protective field violation.<br>"true":field is violated<br>"false":field is not violated.

-#### Operating Mode Description
+#### Operating Mode
+For regular order execution, master control must be in full control of the mobile robot.
+There are however situations where this is not possible, e.g., when manual human interaction on the mobile robot is required.
+The mobile robot shall report this using the field `operatingMode`.

-The following list describes the possible values of the field `operatingMode` in the state message.
+The following lists describe the values of the field `operatingMode`, their meaning, and implications on the interaction between mobile robot and master control:

 Operating Mode | Description
 ---|---